Dart-Code/Dart-Code/README.md

 ## Extension Settings

-- `dart.allowAnalytics`: Note: We only send a few basic events and version numbers (see below) :-)
+- `dart.allowAnalytics`: Note: We only send a few basic events, feature toggles and version numbers (see below) :-)
+- `dart.closingLabels`: Whether to show annotations against constructor, method invocations and lists that span multiple lines.
+Defaults to `true`.
 - `dart.checkForSdkUpdates`: Whether to check you are using the latest version of the Dart SDK at startup.
 Defaults to `true`.
 - `dart.debugSdkLibraries`: Whether SDK libraries should be marked as debuggable.
 Defaults to `false`.
 - `dart.debugExternalLibraries`: Whether libraries should be marked as debuggable.
 Defaults to `false`.